algorithmica-org/algorithmica/content/english/hpc/simd/intrinsics.md

 The Intel reference is useful when you know that a specific instruction exists and just want to look up its name or performance info.
 When you don't know whether it exists, this [cheat sheet](https://db.in.tum.de/~finis/x86%20intrinsics%20cheat%20sheet%20v1.0.pdf) may do a better job.

-### Instruction Selection

-Note that compilers do not necessarily pick the exact instruction that you specify.
+**Instruction selection.** Note that compilers do not necessarily pick the exact instruction that you specify.
 Similar to the scalar `c = a + b` we [discussed before](/hpc/analyzing-performance/assembly), there is a fused vector addition instruction too, so instead of using 2+1+1=4 instructions per loop cycle, compiler [rewrites the code above](https://godbolt.org/z/dMz8E5Ye8) with blocks of 3 instructions like this:

 ```nasm
 vmovapd ymm1, YMMWORD PTR a[rax]